Rupa Gurunath

 Rupa Gurunath is the former president of the Tamil Nadu Cricket Association (TNCA).
 She was the first woman to hold the office.
-She is also a 'whole time' director of India Cements Limited.
+She is also a 'whole-time' director of India Cements Limited.

 Corporate career

-Gurunath is on the board of eight different companies including India Cements Limited the owners of the Chennai Super Kings Indian Premier League franchise through Chennai Super Kings Cricket Ltd (CSKCL) holding company.
+Gurunath serves on the board of eight different companies, including India Cements Limited, the owners of the Chennai Super Kings Indian Premier League franchise through Chennai Super Kings Cricket Ltd (CSKCL), a holding company.

-In 2019, at the 87th Annual General Meeting, Gurunath was elected unopposed as president of the Tamil Nadu Cricket Association (TNCA), making her the first woman to head a state cricket association in India.
+In 2019, during the 87th Annual General Meeting, Gurunath was elected unopposed as president of the Tamil Nadu Cricket Association (TNCA), making her the first woman to head a state cricket association in India.
 She succeeded her father N. Srinivasan as president.
-The Tamil Nadu cricket team enjoying considerable success during her tenure, winning back-to-back Syed Mushtaq Ali T20 Trophies in 2021 and 2021.
-In June 2021, Gurunath was found guilty of 'conflict of interest' by the BCCI ethics officer, retired Justice D. K. Jain due to her also serving as a "whole-time director and promoter of ICL [India Cements Limited]", the owners of the Chennai Super Kings IPL franchise.
+During her tenure, the Tamil Nadu cricket team enjoyed considerable success, winning back-to-back Syed Mushtaq Ali T20 Trophies in 2021 and 2021.
+However, in June 2021, Gurunath was found guilty of 'conflict of interest' by the BCCI ethics officer, retired Justice D. K. Jain, due to her dual role as a "whole-time director and promoter of ICL India Cements Limited", the owners of the Chennai Super Kings IPL franchise.
 Gurunath resigned as the president of the TNCA in December 2021, citing an intention to "focus on business and personal commitments."